Rishi Sunak's communication chief leaves Downing Street

 "I also want to thank my colleagues - No10 is a demanding and high pressure place to work - yet the professionalism and talent they display every day is exceptional."

-Before joining Downing Street, Ms De Botton worked as head of politics at ITV and deputy head of politics at Sky News.
+Before joining Downing Street, Ms de Botton worked as head of politics at ITV and deputy head of politics at Sky News.

 During her time in government, she has been responsible for producing the government's messages and briefing journalists.